google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/technical_challenges_for_typography_in_ar_vr/content.md

 <figure>

 ![An overhead representation of a human’s field of view, with semi-circles and lines representing the difference in fields between straight gaze and head movement.](images/technical_challenges_for_typography_in_ar_vr_1.png)
-<figcaption>Human FoV during straight gaze in front, approximately 120° (shown in blue) and extended FOV on head movement in the range of 200–270° (shown in light blue).</figcaption>
+<figcaption>Human FoV during straight gaze in front, approximately 120° (shown in blue) and extended FoV on head movement in the range of 200–270° (shown in light blue).</figcaption>

 </figure>

-From a typographic perspective, the FoV limits the width of the paragraphs we can display, in order to provide a better experience.
+From a typographic perspective, the FoV limits the width of the paragraphs we can display in order to provide a better experience.

 At the time of writing, current AR/VR headsets have FoVs between 40° and 100°, which is relatively low compared to the human eye.
 This means objects closer to the eye appear cropped (see the image below).
 To see the full object, they either have to step back, or move their head around.
-Therefore, a wider FOV is preferred for better immersion.
+Therefore, a wider FoV is preferred for better immersion.

 <figure>